Groundworks/RAD-Development-Teams/Git.md

 Other developers can comment on the code directly, or make general comments related to the branch.

-Pull requests (PR) form a permanent archive of the intended change, regardless if the pull request is accepted or denied.
+Pull requests (pull request) form a permanent archive of the intended change, regardless if the pull request is accepted or denied.
-It is okay to open an PR with no intention of ever merging it.
-PRs can be used as a place to share experimental code, or other wild ideas.
+It is okay to open an pull request with no intention of ever merging it. pull requests can be used as a place to share experimental code, or other wild ideas.

 Almost all shared branches should have open pull requests attached to them.
-Since developers are supposed to push their changes daily, most PRs should be updated every day.
+Since developers are supposed to push their changes daily, most pull requests should be updated every day.

 ## References